VictorBerbenets/Cache/README.md

 ```
 Instead **mode** you should write **lfu** or **perfect** (without quotes) keyword. **N** - number of tests
 you want to generate and run for chosen cache.
 There's limit: N <= 150.
 If you enter greater
 number, it sets in 150.
+After that you can see created directories:
+**lfu_resources** - if you generated lfu tests
+**perfect_resources** - if you generated perfect tests
+Each of them contains tests/ and answers/ directories.
 ## How to run compare program:
 If you want compare lfu and perfect caches then do:
 ```